KARINE001/tokio-node-t3rn-executor/README.md

 # 🧠 T3RN Executor Node — Dockerized Setup by TokioStack

 This repository provides a clean, production-ready Docker environment for running the [T3RN Executor](https://docs.t3rn.io/executor) node.
-It’s ideal for both beginners and advanced operators — and ready for contribution upstream.

 ---